Richard Burton: 1943–1947: Early career and service in the RAF

 In late 1944, Burton successfully completed his six-month scholarship at Exeter College, Oxford, and went to the RAF classification examinations held in Torquay to train as a pilot.
 He was disqualified for pilot training because his eyesight was below par, and was classified as a navigator trainee.
 He had a short term posting for training at a temporary RCAF training base in Carberry, Manitoba.
-He served in the RAF for three years, during which time rather than flight crew he was assigned as an Aircraftman 1st Class to perform an administrative role in a Wiltshire-based RAF Hospital.
-(Note: RAF Hospital Wroughton).
-Burton's habits of drinking and smoking increased during this period; he was involved in a brief casual affair with actress Eleanor Summerfield.
+He served in the RAF for three years, during which time rather than flight crew he was assigned as an Aircraftman 1st Class to perform an administrative role in a Wiltshire-based RAF Hospital, RAF Wroughton.
+(Note: RAF Hospital Wroughton) Burton's habits of drinking and smoking increased during this period; he was involved in a brief casual affair with actress Eleanor Summerfield.
 (Note: Burton worked with Summerfield in two versions of Emlyn Williams' play, The Corn Is Green for BBC.
 The first one was a radio adaptation which was broadcast on 27 January 1945, while the other was a television adaptation by BBC Television that was premiered on 15 September 1946.
 Burton and Summerfield played the roles of Morgan Evans and Bessie Watty respectively in both the versions.
 According to biographer Alpert, Summerfield's parents didn't approve of Burton when he showed them a photo of himself and Summerfield at "a local pub".
 Philip too, didn't want Burton "encumbered with a wife while making his way in the theater [sic]".)
 Burton was cast in an uncredited and unnamed role of a bombing officer by BBC Third Programme in a 1946 radio adaptation of In Parenthesis, an epic poem of the First World War by David Jones.
 (Note: Burton lent his voice for a different role named Private Thomas in the 1948 radio production of In Parenthesis by Douglas Cleverdon.)
 Burton was discharged from the RAF on 16 December 1947.